adjust/unity_sdk/README.md

 #### <a id="build-script-ios">iOS build script

 The iOS build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildiOS.py`.
-It changes the Unity3d iOS generated project in the following ways:
+It changes the Unity iOS generated project in the following ways:

 1. Adds the `iAd.framework` and `AdSupport.framework` to the project.
 This is required by the adjust SDK - check out the official [iOS SDK README][ios] for more details.

 2. Adds the other linker flag `-ObjC`.
 This allows the adjust Objective-C categories to be recognized during the build time.

-If you have a custom build that puts the Unity3d iOS generated project in a different location, inform the script by clicking on the menu `Assets → Adjust → Set iOS build path` and choosing the build path of the iOS project.
+If you have a custom build that puts the Unity iOS generated project in a different location, inform the script by clicking on the menu `Assets → Adjust → Set iOS build path` and choosing the build path of the iOS project.

-After running, the script writes the log file `AdjustPostBuildiOSLog.txt` at the root of the Unity3d project with log messages of the script run.
+After running, the script writes the log file `AdjustPostBuildiOSLog.txt` at the root of the Unity project with log messages of the script run.

 #### <a id="build-script-android">Android build script